Waqar47/easyclass-api/README.md

 easyclass.com is the new technology for teachers and students which simplifies materials, assignments, tests, grades, discussions and calendar.

 <h2>Motivation</h2>
-On each course update student wall may get updated by instructor.
-By website there is no feature of notification sent by email or other channel.
+As website lacks feature to notify students about the updates.
 This api will return wall updates of student courses.

 <h2>How to use</h2>
 <ol>